About Penang

 Daily Budget Ranges:

-- Includes: Upscale hotels or boutique accommodations, fine dining, private transportation, guided tours, and luxury experiences.
+- Includes: luxury accommodation, fine dining, private transportation, and premium experiences.

 Cost Breakdowns: